 WHY IS GUM DISEASE SO SERIOUS?

 Up to 80 percent of the population unknowingly has some form of gum disease.
 Characterized by a persistent bacterial infection surrounding one tooth or several teeth, gum disease causes little discomfort and produces few obvious symptoms in the early stages.
-When periodontal disease is not treated, it can spread and compromise gums, bone, and eventually lead to tooth loss.
+When periodontal disease is not treated, it can spread and compromise gums, bones, and eventually lead to tooth loss.
 Additionally, research has linked gum disease to higher risks of heart-related issues, diabetes, stroke, certain cancers, pregnancy complications, and even Alzheimer’s.
 That’s why we encourage all of our patients to maintain a healthy brushing and flossing routine in combination with regular visits to our office.

 UNDERSTANDING PERIODONTAL THERAPY